tdeem6/2015.08.28_Shoe_Store/ReadMe.md

 Allows user to enter a list of local shoe stores.
 Also allows user to add multiple shoe brand names to a particular shoe store.

+##Disclaimer

+Has errors in tests, made twig templates that have a few broken links.
+Ran out of time debugging tests, will need to resubmit this weekend.

 ##Setup

 1. Clone this repository using the command `git clone [link-to-your-repository]`.